 Moon Salutation (Chandra Namaskar) – A Great Yoga Sequence For Night

-Moon salutation mainly focuses on the lower part of the body so people who want to avoid bearing their weight on the wrist can also practise this.
+Moon salutation mainly focuses on the lower part of the body so people who want to avoid bearing their weight on the wrist can also practice this.
 Moon salutation consists of the following 17 steps (2):

 - Tadasana: Stand with your feet together, body aligned with breath.
 Bring the palms together like joining them during prayer, stretch the hands over the head and lengthen the spine.
 Remain in this position and take a few breaths before proceeding to the next asana.